agiliq/assembla/README.rst

 		            elif getattr(event, 'comment_or_description', None):
 			        print event.comment_or_description

-	#You can use send_mail to send a summary email for a day.
+	#You can use smtplib module to send a summary email for a day.

 Model Reference
 ---------------